 I’m often asked by readers of Joyful what books I recommend reading next.
 Some of you have mentioned that you’ve dug into the thick section of notes at the end of the book to compile a reading list.
 I love hearing this!
 I’m a notes-reader myself and I love that many of you have taken time to dig deeper into the ways we can find and create more joy around us.

-To make it easier to find my go-to joyful resources, I’m starting a new regular series called Joyful Library, beginning with this post about color.
+To make it easier to find my go-to joyful resources, I’m gathering my book recommendations in a series called Joyful Library.
+And one of my favorite collections of books is about color.
 Color is where I began in Joyful, and it can be both a fascinating and intimidating topic.
-So, here is a catalog of my essential books on color: the science, history, theory, and practice of it.
+So, here is a catalog of my essential books on color, covering topics like: color theory, color mixing, color research and science, color combinations and palettes, and using color to decorate your home.
 Some of these are new, and others are books I come back to again and again.
 Whether you’re a devoted color-lover or a recovering chromophobe, I guarantee there’s a book in here to help you see color more deeply, appreciate its wonder, and feel more confident using it in your daily life.

 Living With Color

 There are so many great books about color theory and history, but very few that give you a basic understanding of how to use color in your life.
 My friend Rebecca Atwood is a designer whose textile and wallpaper designs are the stuff dreams are made of.
 Her first book on pattern earned a permanent spot on my desk before I’d ever met her.
 So I was so excited when she told me she was working on a book about color.